Academic / Course information - Quality Assurance

 EuroScholars proposes 2 different basic curriculum options to assure that the characteristics of the program are best represented (academic research and language and/or culture).

-* At most of the European Host institutions, the Language course is provided by a Language Center which has a collaboration or an affiliation with the university but is not part of the university.
+* At Leiden University, the Language course is provided by the Academic Language Center who has a collaboration or an affiliation with the university but is not part of the university.
 Therefore, the language course will not appear on the official transcript of Leiden University.
-Some North American institutions might not accept the credits for the language course.
+Some North American institutions might therefore not accept the credits for the language course.
 Students are strongly advised to check this with their study advisor before setting up the learning agreement.
 If applicable, the student can request the Research Project Supervisor to add extra elements to the research project in order to earn the missing credits in order to meet the requirements of the home institution.
 The language course typically appears on the official transcript from the following host universities: University of Geneva and KU Leuven.

 ** Option 2 is not possible at all universities or in all academic areas as it depends on the availability of courses taught in English at the European Host Institution.
 At some European Host institutions, the credits for the elective course is between 2-8 ECTS.
 Students are strongly advised to check this with their study advisor and Research project supervisor before setting up the learning agreement in order to meet the requirements of the home institution.
 The number of credits can then be adjusted if applicable.

 Credits are given in ECTS at almost all European universities.
 30 ECTS represents the workload of a semester of full-time study.
 1 ECTS equals 28 hours of study, including preparing for and attending classes, reading books, writing papers, studying for tests, presentations and exams.
 ECTS are awarded if all examination requirements that have been set beforehand have been met.
 The number of ECTS varies per course or project.